Global Advisory Board

-Mr Kaynar earned an MBA from Cass Business School, a bachelor’s degree in chemical engineering from Bradford University in the United Kingdom and a French baccalaureate from the Saint Joseph French Lycée in Istanbul.
+Mr Kaynar earned an MBA from Bayes Business School, a bachelor’s degree in chemical engineering from Bradford University in the United Kingdom and a French baccalaureate from the Saint Joseph French Lycée in Istanbul.
 He speaks Turkish, English, French and Russian.

 Mr Kaynar is active member of more than a dozen NGO’s.
 He was past president of the Young Turkish Businessmen Association GYIAD, past president of Istanbul Propeller Club and past president of Istanbul Rotary Club.

 Robert P. Kelly